-The City shall seek to obtain at least (3) competitive proposals for any lease financing, unless lease financing is provided in conjunction with a cooperative contract purchase and cannot be competitively bid.
+The City shall seek to obtain at least (3) competitive proposals for any lease financing.
 The net present value of competitive bids shall be compared, taking into account whether payments are in advance or in arrears, and how frequently payments are made.
 The purchase price of equipment shall be competitively bid, as required by state law, as well as the financing costs.